apurvwagh/DevOps-interview-questions-/SRE.md

 Business metrics like successful and failed transactions are very important.
 I define SLI, SLO, and alerts based on customer impact.

-**7. Explain SLI, SLO, and SLA.
-How do you calculate them?**

-SLI is the actual measurement of service performance, such as availability or latency.
-SLO is the internal reliability target, for example 99.9% availability.
-SLA is the agreement with customers/business teams.
-Availability SLI = Successful requests / Total requests × 100.
-SLO compliance is calculated by comparing actual performance against the defined target.

-**8. Kubernetes pod is in CrashLoopBackOff.
+**7. Kubernetes pod is in CrashLoopBackOff.
 How will you troubleshoot?**

 First, I check pod status and events using kubectl describe command.
 I review container logs to understand application failures.